theoburdinat/GA_BURDINAT_KASSIDONIS/README.md

 - problem_fitness (In your case, how do you measure the quality of the chromosome ?)
 - reproduction (In your case, how do you want to merge old chromosomes to make new ones ?)
 - mutation (In your case, how do you want the mutation of your new chromosomes to happen ?)
+The files masterming_problem.py and tsp_problem.py should be of great help to better understand how to define the methods !

-You can also change some parameters, like the selection rate or the mutation_rate (in the __innit__ method of the class GASolver), or change the pop_size in the reset_population method.
+You can also change other parameters like the selection_rate, the mutation_rate (in the __innit__ method of the class GASolver), or the pop_size in the reset_population method.
-You can aslo define a treshold value for fitness, or change the max number of generations in the evolve_until method.
+You can also define a treshold value for fitness, or change the max number of generations in the evolve_until method.
 All those parameters are in the GASolver class